seriouslysean/transcript-recombobulator/docs/README.md

 I built this to help make it easier when summarizing D&D campaign session audio.
 By putting all the players' transcripts together, it helps a large language model (LLM) understand the flow of events better and creates a more accurate summary.

+## Installation

+1. Clone this repository
+2. Install the dependencies using `npm ci`

 ## Usage

 You can run the script using the following command: